cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

             		persistent_datastore_pattern:  vc_data_store_1
             		allow_mixed_datastores: true

-If you have 2 datastores called "vc_data_store_1", "vc_data_store_2" and you would like to use both datastore for both persistent and non persistent disks.
+If you have 2 datastores called "vc_data_store_1", "vc_data_store_2" and you would like to use both datastore for both persistent and non-persistent disks.
 Your config would look like:

             		datastore_pattern: vc_data_store_?
             		persistent_datastore_pattern:  vc_data_store_?
             		allow_mixed_datastores: true

-If you have 2 datastores called "vnx:1",  "vnx:2" and you would like to separate your persistent and non persistent disks.
+If you have 2 datastores called "vnx:1",  "vnx:2" and you would like to separate your persistent and non-persistent disks.
 Your config would look like

             		datastore_pattern: vnx:1
             		persistent_datastore_pattern: vnx:2